 - Renting expenses include paying your rent, initial deposit, and sometimes renters insurance.

 Fitting housing into your overall budget: Not only do you need to make your monthly housing expenses, but you also have to maintain all of your regular household and debt payments (student loans, auto loans, credit cards).
 Mortgage payments are not flexible and moving is expensive — you might lose part or all of your initial investment.
 Make sure that you have correctly budgeted and not overextended yourself on your purchase.
-Although lenders have varying criteria a good rule of thumb is that about 25% of your income should be budgeted toward your housing expenses.
+Although lenders have varying criteria a good rule of thumb is that no more than 25% of your income should be budgeted for your housing expenses.

 Renting or Buying — An Investment Decision

 Some people ask if renting vs buying is a good long-term investment.
 Like any investment, only hindsight has perfect vision.
 However, you will need to consider various economic and investment factors such as:

 - Interest Rates: How much can you make on your money and how much will you pay on your mortgage.